VA-X1 (proof of concept)

 - Piloting: Remote

-- Capacity: It can hold 4 passengers but this aircraft did not have any passengers inside
+- Capacity: It can hold 4 passengers but there were no passengers inside during any test flights

 - Maximum speed: 299 km/h (186 mph)